oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     * **Name:** **`Data Lake`**.
     * **Description:** **`Data Asset to access Oracle Object Storage buckets in a different tenancy than yours using public PARs`**.
     * **Type:** Select **Oracle Object Storage** from the drop-down list.
     * **URL:** This is the swift URL for the OCI Object Storage resource that you will use in this lab.
-The URL field is automatically populated using your own **Home Region**, `us-ashburn-1` in this example.
-If the Oracle Object Storage buckets that you are harvesting from a different tenancy has a different **Home Region** which it does not in this case, then make sure to edit this URL to reflect that home region.
+The URL field is automatically populated using your own **Home Region**.
+In this workshop, the buckets that we will use are in the `us-ashburn-1`.
+If the **URL** that is automatically doesn't show this region, edit it to show the following URL.

         ```
         https://swiftobjectstorage.us-ashburn-1.oraclecloud.com
         ```
         >**Note:** In this lab, you will be accessing three Oracle Object Storage buckets that contain the data using three public pre-authenticated requests (PARs) that are provided for you.
-The three buckets are located in the **c4u04** tenancy in the **us-ashburn-1** region in our example.
+The three buckets are located in the **c4u04** tenancy in the **us-ashburn-1** region.
 In the next step, you'll add three data connections to this data asset using the three pre-authenticated requests (PARs).
 Note that if you were using an Oracle Object Storage data asset type instead of PAR, you would only need one data connection instead of three.
 For information on PARs, see [Using Pre-Authenticated Requests](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingpreauthenticatedrequests.htm) in the _Oracle Cloud Infrastructure_ documentation.

     * **Namespace:** Enter **c4u04**.
 This is tenancy where the three Oracle Object Storage buckets that you will harvest are located.